 Certain factors can increase your odds of having high stomach acid levels.
 These include:

 - overproduction of certain hormones that are known to trigger stomach acid production

-- rebound stomach acid production after stopping medications to lower stomach acid
+- rebound stomach acid production after stopping medications that lower stomach acid

 - an H. pylori infection

 - tumors, but only rarely

 If you think you’re experiencing symptoms of either high or low levels of stomach acid, make an appointment to see your doctor.

 More research on ways to help influence acid production without medication is needed.
 However, dietary and lifestyle changes may help those with high acid production, according to a